 So take yourself back in time to October the 12th 1810.
 Then Prince Ludwig was being married to Princess Therese of Saxony-Hildburghausen (or Therese of Bavaria to be easier to remember).

 Their wedding was the very first Oktoberfest.

 The reception was in the fields of Bavaria renamed Theresienwiese (“Therese’s Fields”) to honor the Crown Princess.
-Everyone was invited to celebrate the occasion.
-It is now referred to as “Wiesn”.
-It is still held in these fields and as tradition remains, free and open to all people.
+Everyone was invited to celebrate the occasion – “Wiesn”.
+It is still held in these original fields (although more of a fairground than a field now) and as tradition remains, free and open to all people.

 The Confusion of Dates

 There isn’t really any confusion once you understand.
 Germany can get really cold come mid-October.
 So rather than starting Oktoberfest on Oct 12, it gradually started moving back to September.
 The tradition now is that it is two full weeks (16 days total) where the last weekend is the first weekend of October or October 3 (whichever is later).